Elevation: 6,295 ft

-From the parking area, cross to the W side of Loop Road and scramble W straight up a slope of sagebrush and scrub.
-Some weaving is required but nothing as bad as on Grassy Cone and Sunset Cone.
+From the parking area, cross to the west side of Loop Road and scramble W straight up a slope of sagebrush and scrub.
+Some weaving is required, but nothing as bad as on Grassy Cone and Sunset Cone.
 When you reach the top of the hill, you emerge on the East Rim of the largest crater.
 The high point of Big Craters is on this rim.
 This rim is a narrow, gravelly ridge, so watch your footing and don’t get too close to the edge.
 The views down into the craters are amazing.
 There was still a patch of snow remaining in the center of the largest crater.

-Big Craters comprises a total of 3 craters, the Southeast Crater being the largest and deepest and the Northwest Crater being the smallest and shallowest.
-If you don’t care about reaching the high point of Big Craters and you just want to see the craters, you can hike ½ mile up the North Crater Trail from its junction with the Spatter Cones Trail.
+Big Craters comprises a total of three craters, the Southeast Crater being the largest and deepest and the Northwest Crater being the smallest and shallowest.
+If you don’t care about reaching the high point of Big Craters and you just want to see the craters, you can hike ½ mile up the North Crater Trail from its junction with the Splatter Cones Trail.
 The bushwhack up from the Inferno Cone parking lot is the shortest way to reach the high point of Big Craters.